lufiaraujo/KPMG-DevOps/README.md

 Hints
 We would like to see some tests.
 A quick read to help you along the way We would expect it in any other language apart from elixir.

+>>Can be viewed as jupyter notebook directly in the Challenge 3 folder and tested online.